Intelligent Multimodal Multi-Sensor Fusion-Based UAV Identification, Localization, and Countermeasures for Safeguarding Low-Altitude Economy: UAV Intelligent Identification: Fusion of Multi-Sensor Data and Deep Learning

 \subsection{Deep Learning-based RF Signal Identification}

-The complex electromagnetic environment poses severe challenges to UAV signal identification.
-Across multiple dimensions such as the time domain, frequency domain, energy domain, and spatial domain, there exists a dense distribution of electromagnetic signals with diverse patterns and dynamic randomness \cite{1004223}.
-The superposition and interference of these signals severely undermine UAV identification performance.
-Typically, UAV signal types include fixed-frequency periodic pulse signals, fixed-frequency continuous signals, and narrowband frequency-hopping signals.
-Modulation methods exhibit highly composite characteristics, covering composite modulation modes formed by the combination of multiple modulation approaches \cite{s22083072}.
-Typical UAV signals are shown in Figure 4.
-Although there are differences in the time-frequency information of signals generated by different UAVs, these signals also share common characteristics, which are represented as follows.
+UAV RF signal types include fixed-frequency periodic pulse signals, fixed-frequency continuous signals, narrowband frequency-hopping signals, and so on.
+Modulation methods exhibit highly composite characteristics, covering modulation modes formed by the combination of multiple modulation approaches \cite{s22083072}.
+Figure 4 presents the signal diagrams of two typical UAVs.
+As can be seen, signals of the two different UAVs exhibit significant differences in the time domain, frequency domain, and time-frequency domain.
+And such differences are precisely the key to distinguishing between UAVs.
+Nevertheless, UAV RF signals still exhibit several common characteristics, which are specifically manifested as follows.

-\begin{itemize} \item Most basic signals of UAVs are narrowband frequency-hopping signals, whose frequency point distribution is related to the type of data link \cite{10.1002}.
+\begin{itemize} \item Most UAV signals are narrowband frequency-hopping signals, whose frequency point distribution is related to the type of data link \cite{10.1002}.
 Moreover, time-domain signals of different data link types also differ in terms of duration and signal duty cycle.
 Therefore, the characteristics can be used to distinguish between different types of UAV frequency-hopping signals.

-\item UAV signals generally exhibit pulse emission characteristics, with highly stable emission cycles and duty cycles.
+\item Specific types of UAV signals exhibit pulse emission characteristics, with highly stable emission cycles and duty cycles.
 Such periodic characteristics can serve as key discriminative criteria for signal detection \cite{9010185}.

 \end{itemize}